General spherically symmetric solution of Cotton gravity: Introduction

 \section{Introduction}

-The search for a comprehensive theory of gravity has been a central pursuit in theoretical physics, aiming to explain the fundamental nature of spacetime and its interactions with matter.
-While General Relativity has proven remarkably successful in describing the gravitational dynamics of stars and planets \cite{Will:2014kxa}, it faces challenges when applied to different scales.
-This issue has motivated researchers to explore alternative theories of gravity.
-One such theory is the newly suggested Cotton gravity \cite{Harada:2021bte, Harada:2022edl}, which introduces modifications of the gravitational field equations by using the Cotton tensor as a replacement for the Einstein tensor and incorporates gradients of the energy-momentum tensor as a source,
+The search for a comprehensive theory of gravity is a central pursuit in theoretical physics, aiming to explain the fundamental nature of spacetime and its interactions with matter.
+While General Relativity has proven remarkably successful in describing the gravitational dynamics of stars and planets \cite{Will:2014kxa}, it faces problems when applied to larger scales in explaining galaxy dynamics and the accelerated expansion of the universe (see, for example, the reviews \cite{Arbey:2021gdg, Weinberg:2013agg}).
+This had prompted researchers to explore alternative theories of gravity without introducing the dark components of the universe (see the review \cite{Joyce:2014kja} and references therein).
+Among these alternative gravity theories, the Cotton gravity has attracted considerable attention \cite{Harada:2021bte}, since a variety of new physical solutions was obtained that can explain some large-scale properties of our universe \cite{Harada:2022edl}.

+Among these alternative theories, Cotton gravity has garnered significant attention \cite{Harada:2021bte}.
+This interest stems from the discovery of a variety of new physical solutions that may explain certain large-scale properties of the universe \cite{Harada:2022edl}.
+In this study, we introduce a novel spherically symmetric static solution to the vacuum equations of Cotton gravity.
+Importantly, these equations can be reformulated as effective Einstein equations with a modified energy-momentum tensor \cite{Mantica:2022flg, Mantica:2023ihx}.
+The resulting metric reveals the existence of singularities on the photosphere, suggesting that within the framework of Cotton gravity, black hole solutions may deviate significantly from the predictions of General Relativity.
+The spherically symmetric metric we derive depends on two integration constants, whose values we estimate by associating them with the Hubble horizon.